-- Any activities taking place outside of the City of Houston limits, including those in outlying suburbs.
-Your program location must be represented by a Houston city council member, verified through the online Council Member verify mapping tool.
-All funded activities must take place within City of Houston city limits. - Activities must take place within the respective grant term.
-Grants cannot be applied to programs outside of the grant term. - Any activities funded by Miller Outdoor Theatre, which is also supported by the Hotel Occupancy Tax (HOT), as applicants may not duplicate funding support from HOT for the same program. - City of Houston employees, elected officials, Mayor's Office staff, and their immediate family. - Houston Arts Alliance employees, Board members, and their immediate family. - Grants to K-12 public, private, or charter schools. - Educational programs such as workshops or youth education programs.
-If you are applying as an arts educational program, your application should center around the public presentation of your programming that is open to the general public. - Events with exclusive audiences that do not allow participation of the general public, such as "21 and up" events or programming, youth specific programming or gender specific programming. - Competitions, award ceremonies, scholarships, cash prizes, fundraising activities and events, sports and recreation activities, or parties and private celebrations.
+- Any activities taking place outside of the City of Houston limits, including activities taking place in outlying suburbs.
+Your program location must be represented by a Houston city council member, verified through the online Council Member mapping tool.
+All funded activities must take place within City of Houston limits. - Activities taking place outside the respective grant term.
+Note that the grant term for these 2026 annual grants is January 1, 2026-December 31, 2026. - Any activities funded by Miller Outdoor Theatre, which is also supported by the Hotel Occupancy Tax (HOT), as applicants may not duplicate funding support from HOT for the same program. - City of Houston employees, elected officials, Mayor's Office staff, and their immediate families. - Houston Arts Alliance employees, Board members, and their immediate families. - Grants to K-12 public, private, or charter schools. - Educational programs such as workshops or youth education programs.
+Note: - If you are applying as an arts educational program, your application should center around the public presentation of your programming that is open to the general public. - Events with exclusive audiences that do not allow participation of the general public, such as 21-and-up events; or youth-specific and gender-specific programs.